frikyng/repo_for_repoChat/Documentation.md

 <u>2.2.
 Complete the header info</u>

 You can (and should) fill it with header info, which can be done using `fill_specific_spreadsheet_column(TOP_FOLDER, SPREADSHEET_NAME)`.
-This will go through every recording, load the header, extract some info and add it to the table
+This will go through every recording, load the header, extract some info and add it to the table.

  **3.**    **Identify good experiments.
 Delete the rest**